22 of the most anticipated new books to read this October | CNN Underscored

 In a charming memoir imbued with crafting projects, recipes and more, Foster, the Tony Award-winning actress and star of the TV show “Younger,” shares not only her love of cross-stitch, crochet, collage and drawing, but tales of growing up with an agoraphobic mother, dealing with a public divorce and fertility issues, her breakthroughs to gain stage and screen stardom and adopting her child.
 Fans of “Younger” will find Foster just as endearing as her character, Liza.

 Love good food and global travel?
 Indulge in this gem of a book that takes you on an international culinary tour of all seven continents.
-From a Texas vending machine that sells entire pecan pies to the Thailand Monkey Buffet Festival to making beer using fog in Chile, it’s full of culture, cooking and celebrating through our favorite thing ever: food.
+From a Texas vending machine that sells entire pecan pies, to the Thailand Monkey Buffet Festival, to making beer using fog in Chile, it’s full of culture, cooking and celebrating through our favorite thing ever: food.

 Cue “The Andy Griffith Show” and “Happy Days” theme songs.
-Ron Howard, who gained early fame playing Opie Taylor and Richie Cunningham, and later became one of Hollywood’s biggest directors, has written a memoir with his brother Clint, who acted on shows like “Star Trek” and “Gentle Ben” as a child and later as a character actor.
-The siblings give us a look at what it was like growing up on TV in this nostalgic coming-of-age story that examines life in show biz, fun adventures and, perhaps above all, the importance of family.
+Ron Howard, who gained early fame playing Opie Taylor and Richie Cunningham, and later became one of Hollywood’s biggest directors, has written a memoir with his brother, Clint, who acted on shows like “Star Trek” and “Gentle Ben” as a child and later as a character actor.
+The siblings give us a look at what it was like growing up on TV in this nostalgic coming-of-age story that examines life in showbiz, fun adventures and, perhaps above all, the importance of family.

 Obsessed with The Doors?
 It may have taken 50 years since Jim Morrison, the band’s iconic lead singer, died at the age of 27, but guitarist Krieger has finally written his tell-all.
 From early teenage antics, days with Morrison and the band, touring the world and more, it covers drug addiction, a battle with cancer, famous encounters and a career fans will be eager to devour.